irfanpersonal/Radiant-Retreats/README.md

 2nd - Run the following command "npm install" (install dependencies)

+3rd - Change directory into the src/client folder and run "npm install".

+4th - Create a .env file in the root of the src/client folder and add the following key value pair: REACT_APP_STRIPE_PUBLISHABLE_KEY

+5th - Run "npm run build" in the src/client folder to create a production ready application.

-3rd - Create a .env file in root with the following key value pairs: MYSQL_DATABASE_PASSWORD, JWT_SECRET, JWT_LIFETIME, and STRIPE_SECRET_KEY.
+6th - Now create a .env file in the root of your entire project with the following key value pairs: MYSQL_USER, MYSQL_USER_PASSWORD, JWT_SECRET, JWT_LIFETIME, CLOUD_NAME, CLOUD_API_KEY, CLOUD_API_SECRET, and STRIPE_SECRET_KEY

+Note: The cloud values must be from Cloudinary, which is where we host our images.

-4th - Open up your MySQL server and create a database called RADIANT_RETREATS.
-So just copy paste this code in an execute it
+7th - Open up your MySQL server and create a database called RADIANT_RETREATS.
+So just copy paste this code in and execute it

 CREATE DATABASE RADIANT_RETREATS;

-5th - Go to the index.js file of the client folder and update the public stripe key with yours.
-Restart the build process.

-6th - Type the following command "npm run start" to start application
+8th - Type the following command "npm run start" to start application

 DONE